chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 There are [a lot of text editors](https://en.wikipedia.org/wiki/List_of_text_editors) we can use to build static websites.
 Every operating system includes a default plain text editor.
 [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad) is the default text editor on Windows machines; [TextEdit](https://en.wikipedia.org/wiki/TextEdit) is the default text editor on macOS.
 Either can be used to write and edit markdown and YAML.

 Selecting a text editor is a matter of personal preference.
 Most modern text editors can be customized with plugins, themes, and extensions to streamline the workflow and comfort of writing plain text.
 Syntax highlighting and validation are especially helpful.
-I recommend [Microsoft's Visual Studio Code (VS Code)](https://code.visualstudio.com/).
+I recommend [Visual Studio Code (VS Code)](https://code.visualstudio.com/).
 It's free and open source with [good documentation](https://code.visualstudio.com/docs/introvideos/basics) and a lot of helpful [extensions](https://marketplace.visualstudio.com/vscode) for writing markdown and using static site generators.
 For this this tutorial (and working with the Hugo static site generator in the future), I recommend installing the [Hugo Language and Syntax Support](https://marketplace.visualstudio.com/items?itemName=budparr.language-hugo-vscode) extension.

 ### The Command Line Interface

-Static site generators are programs that run from a computer terminal.
+Static site generators are command line programs that you can run from a computer terminal.
 Depending on your system, the default program for your terminal interface might be called `Command Prompt` if you're on Windows or `Terminal` if you're on macOS.
 There are many terminal programs available and they each give you direct access to files and folders on your system.

 Here's how to open your default computer terminal program: